peyo-hd/test_mlts_benchmark/README.txt

 * multi-process-model-load-stress: this extends the `parallel-inference-stress` running inference on a single model in multiple processes and threads with different probabilities in client process early termination

+* memory-mapped-model-load-stress: runs a series of parallel model compilation with memory mapped TFLite models